52 High Road,

 Planning permission was approved for the building of the Premier Electric Theatre on 26th September 1910.
 The architect was Mr. S. Birdwood, but before the building could be opened Premier Electric Theatre’s company went into liquidation and the building was acquired by Picturedrome Theatres Ltd.

-It was operating as the Picturedrome on 11th May 1911 when “The Ill-Fated Titanic” was screened for 3-days.
-The screen was located at the front end of the building, behind the facade and seating was provided for 428 on one floor.
+It was opened as the East Finchley Picturedrome on 11th May 1912 when “The Ill-Fated Titanic” was screened for 3-days.
+The screen was located at the front end of the building, behind the Moorish style façade and seating was provided for 428 on one floor.
 There was also a café.

 In 1925 it was taken over by new owners, re-named the Coliseum Cinema and after refurbishment it re-opened on 25th January 1926.

 Taken over by another Independent operator in 1936 it was re-named Rex Cinema and on 27th June 1938 plans were approved for extensive changes to the building by architects Howes & Jackman with internal decorations by Mollo & Egan.
 The auditorium was totally reversed with screen transposed to the other end of the building (as in normal cinemas) and the floor was given a new rake so that the highest end is now at the front entrance end of the cinema.
 The original 1910 Edwardian barrel vaulted ceiling was retained, but to add to the modernism of the 1930’s the side walls were treated to a display of several wonderful Art Deco panels by interior designers Mollo & Egan.
 A new projection box was built over the foyer and the façade of the building was given an Art Deco style, a new marquee was added as well as stylish neon letters spelling out the name ‘REX’.
 It was re-opened on 12th September 1938.